Internal energy

 The internal energy cannot be measured absolutely.
 Thermodynamics concerns changes in the internal energy, not its absolute value.
-The processes that change the internal energy are transfers, into or out of the system, of matter, or of energy, as heat, or by thermodynamic work.
+The processes that change the internal energy are transfers, into or out of the system, of substance, or of energy, as heat, or by thermodynamic work.
 These processes are measured by changes in the system's properties, such as temperature, entropy, volume, electric polarization, and molar constitution.
 The internal energy depends only on the internal state of the system and not on the particular choice from many possible processes by which energy may pass into or out of the system.
 It is a state variable, a thermodynamic potential, and an extensive property.

 Thermodynamics defines internal energy macroscopically, for the body as a whole.
 In statistical mechanics, the internal energy of a body can be analyzed microscopically in terms of the kinetic energies of microscopic motion of the system's particles from translations, rotations, and vibrations, and of the potential energies associated with microscopic forces, including chemical bonds.

 The unit of energy in the International System of Units (SI) is the joule (J).
 The internal energy relative to the mass with unit J/kg is the specific internal energy.
 The corresponding quantity relative to the amount of substance with unit J/mol is the molar internal energy.